Detox Your Mouth, Sinuses, Glands & More

 Do not swallow oil.
 It now contains parasites and bacteria!

-Do not gargle in throught.
+Do not gargle in throat.
 The oil is meant to be swished in mouth only.

 Don't do it too vigorously.
 Take it easy.